Three weeks in April that closed the question.

 The lag cashes in 2027.

-Pacific sea-surface temperatures peak first; the global mean temperature peak follows roughly three months later.
+Pacific sea-surface temperatures peak first.
+The global mean temperature peak follows roughly three months later.
 The 1998, 2016, and 2024 record years all sat after their El Niño's Pacific peak.

 What the staircase predicts next is the part that doesn't make headlines.
 After the 2026–27 El Niño peak, ENSO will swing back toward neutral or La Niña.
 That cooling — like the 2022 La Niña before it, like the 2025 La Niña before that — will fail to return the global mean to its pre-El-Niño floor.
 The ocean reservoir will be warmer still.
 The next floor sits above 1.44°C; the one after that, higher again.